sigsum/sigsum/www.sigsum.org/content/services.md

 ## Log servers

-Two test logs are being operated.
-Public keys and URLs in policy-file format:
+One test log is being operated.
+Public key and URL in policy-file format:

-    log 80d115da542b67bb7a15448f50fe951e59cfa9db73807bfc12a2a4a981ba251e https://ghost-shrimp.sigsum.org
     log 154f49976b59ff09a123675f58cb3e346e0455753c3c3b15d465dcb4f6512b0b https://poc.sigsum.org/jellyfish

-`jellyfish` is a proof-of-concept log that follows the main branch of the log-go repository.
+Note that `jellyfish` is a proof-of-concept log that follows the main branch of the log-go repository.
 It is intended for testing and development until a stable log is deployed.
 No rate-limits are enforced.

 ## Witnesses